frnprt/GitProfileSwitcher/README.md

 ```

 ## Usage
-During executiong, the program will first show the currently set `user.name` and `user.email`.
+During execution, the program will first show the currently set `user.name` and `user.email`.

 It will then ask the user to choose a course of action.
 - `Switch git credentials`: start the process to switch the current `user.name` and `user.email` with previously stored credentials. <br> If you have no credentials stored in the configuration, the program will abort execution.